AhmedOsamaHosny/Project-Memory-Game/README.md

 ## Downloading and Playing
 * Download the zip folder from this repo or clone the repo.
 * Unzip the project (if downloaded as zip).
-* open the root folder of the project.
+* Open the root folder of the project.
-* open `index.html` with any browser or drag and drop the file into the browser or type its path in the address bar of the browser.
+* Open index.html with any browser or drag and drop the file into the browser or type its path in the address bar of the browser.
-* you will be presented with the board and cards (covered).
+* You will be presented with the board and cards (covered).
-* you can start playing by randomly clicking on any card to open it (the timer will start).
+* You can start playing by randomly clicking on any card to open it (the timer will start).
 * Once you match all the cards you will be redirected to the winning page to review your performance.
 * You can click play again in the wining page.
-* you can restart the game any time while playing from the refresh button next to the timer.
+* You can restart the game any time while playing from the refresh button next to the timer.

 ## Screenshots for the game play